Paul McCartney’s been entertaing people for 60 years!

 In 1991 the U.S. finally got his Russian release of old rock & roll songs CHOBA B CCCP from 1988.
 Off The Ground with “Hope Of Deliverance” was released in 1993.
 That was also the year we saw Paul McCartney at Arrowhead Stadium in Kansas City.
 It was a fantastic concert that mixed his solo and Beatles songs.
 The surprise for us, was that he played the two Beatles songs that were performed at our wedding…”And I Love Her” and “Here There And Everywhere”.
 It was unusual that we’d get to hear both, because he would normally select just one of them for a concert.
 We tell people he knew we were there.

 Twenty-four years after Band On The Run, Paul McCartney released what I believe is his next-best album, Flaming Pie, in 1997.
-The album received the best critical praise and fan support (#2) since Tug Of War fifteen years earlier (no surprise that Paul was working with George Martin again).
+The album received the best critical praise and fan support (#2) since Tug Of War fifteen years earlier.
+It’s no surprise that Paul was working with George Martin again.
 Songs include “The World Tonight”, “Young Boy”, “Little Willow”, “Beautiful Night”, and the two best songs, “Somedays” (very Beatles-like) and “Calico Skies” (which McCartney felt was among his best).
 It’s my wife’s favorite McCartney solo song.
 There’s a little anti-war verse at the end, but most of “Calico Skies” appears to be a love song for his wife.
 The Chorus is: “I will hold you for as long as you like.
 I will hold you for the rest of my life.”
 Linda McCartney had been battling breast cancer, and she succumbed to it a year later.

 From this point on, Paul McCartney released these albums: Run Devil Run (old rock & roll), Driving Rain, Chaos And Creation In The Back Yard (a success at #6, with 4 Grammy nominations, “Jenny Wren” won for Best Pop Vocal Performance), Memory Almost Full (#3, and a multi-million seller), Kisses On The Bottom (#5, a collection of old American standards, and includes original song “My Valentine”.
 McCartney won a Grammy Award for Best Traditional Pop Vocal Album.), and finally in 2013, New (#3, and over a million sold in U.S.).
 The last album was fairly successful at updating McCartney’s sound by using young producers, including George Martin’s son, Giles.

 It’s impossible to cover Paul McCartney’s career (and include all his projects) now that it’s 60 years on.
 But, what we do know is that McCartney is an amazing entertainer, who at age 75 is still doing 2-and-a-half hour concerts to sell-out crowds.
-Paul McCartney will go down in history as one of the world’s great musicians!
+Paul McCartney will go down in history as one of the world’s greatest musicians!